monicagiraldochica/bash_tutorial/docs/files2.md

 **Example 4:** Print the **last** line of `file1.csv`.

-In order to print the last line of the file we first read it using the `cat` command, and then we select the last line from the previous output using `tail -n 1`.
+In order to print only the last line of the file we first read it using the `cat` command, and then we select the last line from the previous output using `tail -n 1`.

 ```bash
 $ cat file1.csv | tail -n 1